Sonosfera

 We weighted UK-specific legal compliance heavily against monthly costs.
 A platform might have a beautiful interface, but if it leaves a small business owner exposed to a £1,000 fine from PRS, it fails our primary test.

 Most review sites ignore the geographical nuances of copyright law.
-A platform might claim to be "fully licensed" on its homepage, but reading the fine print reveals this only applies to US businesses.
+A platform might claim to be "catalogue-cleared" on its homepage, but reading the fine print reveals this only applies to US businesses.
 UK shops require PRS and PPL clearance, which heavily skewed our final rankings toward platforms that handle this natively.

 Ease of use matters just as much as price.
 We penalised platforms that required expensive proprietary hardware boxes.
 Small business owners need software that works on the iPad they already have sitting behind the counter.
 For a deeper look at why this matters for sales, read The Truth About In-Store Music Retail Sales: Psychology and Shopper Behaviour.